If geeks love it, we’re on it

 I'm very interested in seeing what the extra $120 nets you versus the older drive.
 Any apples to apples reviews around?

-RyanMM said:
+RyanMM wrote:

 Greg, you're forgetting that the 600GB Velociraptor you have that benchmark for is the 15K RPM 3.5" shell desktop version, not the 10K RPM 2.5" laptop version.